The sad truth… If you have ever made an attempt at online course creation before then you were likely met with failure.

 Now the real problem with this whole thing is that the traditional outline gets messy because it puts all of your key points on the same level of importance.

-If you design your course properly, every single module should build on one another, which means there are modules that are significantly more important and foundational than some others.
+If you design your online course properly, every single module should build on one another, which means there are modules that are significantly more important and foundational than some others.

 There are modules you just absolutely can’t teach unless you’ve taught the one before it.